EmmanuelCollegeStudentUnion/ecsu-web/content/info/formal.md

 1. Click the Login button at the top right-hand corner of the page
 1. Click Raven Login.
 1. Log in to Raven.
 You will then be returned to the Emmanuel home page.
-<li>Click the fork and knife symbol in the top right-hand corner of the page, just below the Logout button.<br/>
+<li>Click the fork and knife symbol in the top right-hand corner of the page, just below the Logout button.
 	    OR click the 'Book Formal Hall Online' link a bit further down the right-hand side of the page.)</li>
 1. You should now be at the Formal Hall booking web page.
 Book away!